hackbink/tavl_cache/README.md

 - creates 100 cache segments into the free pool,
 - assigns a random LBA [0.1999] with random number of blocks [10..29] to each cache segment,
 - inserts each cache segment into TAVL tree and LRU list,
-- finds & invalidates any cache segments in the TAVL tree with range overlap to maintain coherency,
+- finds & invalidates any cache segments in the TAVL tree with range overlap, to maintain coherency,
-- then removes each and every cache segments in the thread,
+- then removes each and every cache segment in the thread,
 - checks if both the TAVL tree and the LRU list are empty.

 It assumes that any cache segments with overlap need to be invalidated & freed.
 In other words, it behaves like there is no buffer SGL support.